-A representation (circle) captures the state of a resource (rectangle) and and metadata respected (Davis, 2012).
+Figure 3.
+A representation (circle) captures the state of a resource (rectangle) and consists of data respected (Davis, 2012).
 This limited set of methods makes it easy for any party to understand a message by itself, in contrast to programming languages where custom method names can be associated with specific semantics (Van Roy and Haridi, 2004).